Warren Christopher: World Justice Project

 Christopher served as an Honorary Co-Chair for the World Justice Project.
 The World Justice Project works to lead a global, multidisciplinary effort to strengthen the Rule of Law for the development of communities of opportunity and equity.

 Death

 Christopher died at his home in Los Angeles on March 18, 2011, from kidney and bladder cancer.
 He was 85 years old.
 He was survived by his wife and four children from two marriages.
-He is interred at the Forest Lawn Memorial Park in the Hollywood Hills.
+He is interred at Forest Lawn Memorial Park in Hollywood Hills.

 President Obama described Christopher as a "resolute pursuer of peace" for his work in the Middle East and the Balkans.
 Hillary Clinton described Christopher as a "diplomat's diplomat – talented, dedicated and exceptionally wise".
 He was described as "the best public servant I ever knew" by President Jimmy Carter in his memoirs.
 On March 19, 2011, Carter stated that "[America] has lost a great and revered leader".